 Yes.
 The mobility capital for students enrolled on a uniform master’s studies is equal to 24 months.
 You have already been on a mobility that lasted a full academic year so the remaining amount of time that you may use is 12 – 13 months (depending on the length of the academic year at the receiving institution).

 We ask you to indicate a bank account maintained in EURO, due to the fact that the scholarship is paid in that currency.
-Indicating an account in PLN or other currencies may cause discrepancies between the amount of scholarship a student is entitled to and the amount paid after currency conversion.

 It is possible to indicate a multi-currency account, such as REVOLUT.

 Yes.
 The possibility exists but its dependent on the financial capital and vacant places availability, and on the approval provided by the Erasmus+ Programme Commission.
-If it is possible to elongate the mobility, the participant must submit the documents (Appendix no. 13 to the Regulations on the outgoing mobilities) and gather the required signatures.
+If it is possible to extend the mobility, the participant must submit the documents (Appendix no. 13 to the Regulations on the outgoing mobilities) and gather the required signatures.
 An approval shall be granted only where justified.